Cryptocurrency As a Hedge Against Inflation

 Essentially, government actions and policies have the potential to cause both cost-push and demand-pull inflation at the same time.

-What are hedges available for use against inflation?
+What hedges are available for use against inflation?

 It won’t be an exaggeration to say inflation is unavoidable.
 Hence for years, people have been searching for ways to prevent their money from losing value to inflation.
 Real estate, stocks and gold are the most common hedges available.
 For a hedge to be a solid pushback against inflation, it should have the capacity to maintain stable value or increase in value as time passes.